 With their mining-mogul father dead, the Alba household is in mourning.
 All four daughters have been called home to pay their respects by their mother, who is truly a force of nature.
 The future seems wildly uncertain for all but the eldest sister, who has inherited a fortune and is engaged to the local heartthrob.
 But as tensions rise and tempers flare, will any of them have the power to alter their own destinies?

-Meet the actors who have been cast so far in the world premiere production The House Of Bernarda Alba adapted by Patricia Cornelius, after Federico García Lorca.
+Meet the actors who have been cast in the world premiere production of The House Of Bernarda Alba adapted by Patricia Cornelius, after Federico García Lorca.